- Global Komaba

 Overseas Learning Ⅱ

-Overseas Learning
+Overseas Learning Ⅲ

-Overseas Learning
+Overseas Learning Ⅳ2

 2

 ② For those who participated in Hands on Activities abroad on their own, if they have earned a minimum of 2 credits from "Praxis in Global Liberal Arts", "Lectures in Global Liberal Arts I-III", or "Seminar in Global Liberal Arts I-V", they may be replaced with 2 credits for "Global Praxis (Advanced)" or "Overseas Learning".
-The students should make a request to Global Studies Committee during the prescribed period and obtain the approval after screening by the committee.
+The students should make a request to the Global Studies Committee during the prescribed period and obtain the approval after screening by the committee.

-③ The Global Liberal Arts courses offered by the Center for Global Education may be substituted for the credits of the “Seminar in Global Liberal Arts I-V”. (applicable only to students who entered the senior division in the academic year of 2023 or later.)
+③The Global Liberal Arts (GLA) offered by the Center for Global Education may be substituted for the credits of the “Seminar in Global Liberal Arts I-IV”. (applicable only to students who entered the senior division in the academic year of 2023 or later.)

 Curriculum